etruel/fakturo/readme.txt

 = 0.9.1 Beta =
 * Added suport to translate the sliderchecks options.
 * Fixes fakturo_manager as minimun role to save Clients, Products, Providers and Sales.
+* Adds datepicker in Start of activities of setting page.

 = 0.9 Beta =
 * Added help tips for all screens